thrawn01/quartz-garden/content/slatedb/The Manifest Log.md

 TODO: Fencing and Compaction

-TODO: When reads occur, how does a SlateDB instance know to refresh pages if there are new keys written by other instances?
+TODO: When reads occur in a separate process, how does a SlateDB reader know there are new keys written by other instances?